pwfulghum/KickrBikeGearsS4ZMod/README.md

 At this time (Jan 19, 2024), you must be running version 1.0.11-alpha (or later) version of [sauce4zwift](https://www.sauce.llc/products/sauce4zwift/) for this mod to work.

-You will also need THIS for the actual data to be injected into [sauce4zwift](https://www.sauce.llc/products/sauce4zwift/).
+You will also need [KickrBikeInterceptor](https://github.com/pwfulghum/KickrBikeInterceptor-Releases) for the actual data to be injected into [sauce4zwift](https://www.sauce.llc/products/sauce4zwift/).
+You can have programming/building your own Lilygo ESP32 IOT device as discussed on [zwiftforrum](https://forums.zwift.com/t/wahoo-kickr-bike-external-gear-display/597907) or just use the PC based software solution.

 This mod simply lets you access the data once it is there.

 ## This mod will act on this injected data (into the "self" athelete)